Effective Crisis Response: Understanding & Responding to Serious Mental Illness

 Identify Grave Disability and Psychosis

-Learn how to identify grave disability and repeated psychotic episodes in individuals with serious mental illness, and understand how these conditions impact safety and decision-making.
+Recognize the signs of grave disability and repeated psychotic episodes in individuals with serious mental illness.
+Understand how these conditions may impact safety and decision-making, and explore compassionate & effective approaches to crisis response.

 Evaluate the Need for Civil Commitment or Assisted Outpatient Treatment